HrebeniukBohdan/TodoApp/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+Run `ng generate @ngrx/schematics:action` to generate an action.
+[See more for NgRx schematics](https://ngrx.io/guide/schematics).

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.